Book cover

 To conclude, let’s answer some questions about MVPs.

 Should only startups use MVPs?
 No. As we’ve discussed in this section, MVPs are a mechanism for dealing with uncertainty.
 Specifically, when we don’t know if users will like and use a particular product.
-In the context of Software Engineering, this product is software.
+In the context of software engineering, this product is software.
 On the one hand, startups, by definition, operate in markets of extreme uncertainty.
 On the other hand, risk and uncertainty can also be significant factors in software development across various types of organizations: private or public; small, medium, or large; and from diverse sectors.

 When is it not worthwhile to use MVPs?
 In a way, this question was addressed in the previous one.
 When the market for a software product is stable and known, there is no need to validate business hypotheses and, therefore, no need to build MVPs.
 MVPs are also less common in mission-critical domains.
 For example, the idea of building an MVP to monitor ICU patients is unthinkable.

 What’s the difference between MVPs and prototypes?
-Prototyping is a well-known technique in Software Engineering for validating requirements.
+Prototyping is a well-known technique in software engineering for validating requirements.
 The distinction between prototypes and MVPs stems from the three letters of the acronym—M, V, and P. First, prototypes are not necessarily minimal systems.
 For example, they may include the entire interface of a system, with hundreds of screens.
 Second, prototypes are not necessarily used to check a system’s viability in terms of market fit.
 For instance, they may be built to demonstrate the system only to the executives of a contracting company.
 Finally, prototypes are not products made available for use by any customer.

 Is an MVP a low-quality product?
 This question is trickier to answer.
 On the one hand, an MVP should have only the minimum quality needed to evaluate a business hypothesis.
 For instance, the code doesn’t need to be easily maintainable or to use the most modern design and architectural patterns.
 In fact, any level of quality above what is necessary to start the build-measure-learn feedback loop is wasteful.
 On the other hand, the quality shouldn’t be so low that it negatively impacts the user experience.
 For example, if an MVP is hosted on a server with major availability issues, it might lead to false negatives.
 In other words, the business hypothesis may be falsely invalidated.
 In this case, the invalidation would not be due to the hypothesis itself, but rather to users being unable to access the system.